Actyx/Actyx/web/developer.actyx.com/docs/home/welcome.md

 ### Introduction

-Learn about the Actyx platform and the different Actyx platform products.
+Learn about the Actyx platform and the different Actyx products.

 - [Introduction to the Actyx Platform](home/actyx_platform.md)
 - [Actyx Platform Products](home/actyx_products.md)

 ### Documentation

-Explore the Actyx platform products further and learn how to use them.
+Explore the Actyx products further and learn how to use them.

 - [ActyxOS](os/introduction.md)
 - [Actyx Pond](pond/getting-started.md)